by Marty Dodson

 The people you are pitching songs to don’t care who you know or what names you can drop.
 Don’t talk about who you write with or who liked your songs.
 Other people don’t have anything to do with the quality of your writing.
 Let your songs speak for themselves, don’t try to brag your way to the top.
 Doing so places you in the “amateur club” once again.
 Also, NEVER say the words “My songs are better than the ones on the radio”.
 EVER.

 Professionals in the business have heard that said ten thousand times and it has never once been true.
 People who write better songs than the ones on the radio don’t say that.
 So, if you find those words coming out of your mouth, stop them in their tracks.
 This will NOT help you get a publishing deal.

 Never complain and whine to the people you are pitching to.

 If you tell them how hard the business is, how no one will listen to your songs, and other “woe is me” type statements, you’ll get shown the door promptly.
 People only want to work with hardworking, positive people.
 Those people don’t complain and whine.
 They’re too busy working.

 Don’t pitch any song that isn’t amazing.

 Just don’t.
-Pitching it will hurt you FAR more than it will help you.
+Pitching songs that are less than amazing it will hurt you FAR more than it will help you.